CC ResearchBack to OCC Research

 System 2: BoardDocs

-This is the public-facing system where residents go to see what the Board voted on.
-My analysis of 362 attached PDFs found that 72% are internal purchase order forms, not contracts.
-Only 20 documents (5.5%) contain actual contract terms, scope, and signatures.
+The public-facing system where residents go to see what the Board voted on.
+My analysis of 461 attached PDFs found that 68% are internal purchase order forms and 14% are vendor proposals or quotes, together a majority of attachments.
+Only 25 documents (5.4%) contain actual contract terms, scope, and signatures, and those 25 contracts are attached to just 15 of the 484 unique Board commitments.

 System 3: The SBA's Office